11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 For those initiated, such as yourself, moss becomes un-unnoticeable.

-This, we call the mossarium.
-A celebration of the underappreciated bryophyte.
+This, we call the mossarium: a celebration of the underappreciated bryophyte.

 3. Sand Art Terrarium

-There is another art form that has found itself intertwined with the terrarium hobby.
+Sand, however, has a secondary function.
+Another art form has found itself intertwined with the terrarium hobby.

 Sand art.

-It takes a little practice, and you need to be careful about overwatering (vigorous watering can upset your patterns) but with a little time and patience, you can add an entirely new layer of artistry to your work.
+With a little time and patience, you can add an entirely new layer (pun intended) of artistry to your work.

-👉 Shop colored sand on Etsy.
+Or, shop colored sand on Etsy.

 4. Foraged Terrarium